 Comparing Hemodialysis With Peritoneal Dialysis

 People undergoing dialysis need a special diet.
 In people undergoing peritoneal dialysis, appetite is generally poor, and protein is lost during dialysis.
 The diet should have enough calories (about 16 calories per pound of ideal body weight, slightly more in children) and be relatively high in protein (about 1/2 gram of protein per pound of ideal body weight) per day.
 (The American Association of Kidney Patients has a food guide.)
-Salt, both the usual table salt containing sodium and the salt containing potassium, is restricted.
+Salt, both the usual table salt, which contains sodium, and the salt containing potassium, is restricted.

 For people undergoing hemodialysis, daily consumption of sodium and potassium is even more restricted.
 Foods high in phosphorus also may have to be limited.
 Daily fluid intake is limited for people who have very little urine output or a persistently low or decreasing sodium concentration in the blood.
 Daily weighing is important to monitor weight gain.
 Excessive weight gain between hemodialysis treatments indicates that the person is consuming excessive fluid.
 Usually, excessive fluid intake is the result of excessive sodium intake, which makes a person thirsty.